ed-lau/jcast/README.md

 where {j} is replaced by the path to JCAST.

-## Example using JCAST to generate custom databases from ENCODE
+## An example using JCAST to generate custom databases from ENCODE

 The following is an example using ENCODE public RNA-seq dataset to generate a cardiac-specific database with JCAST.